Friday, 7 March 2008

 As luck would have it, Gore and Bill both came together, so to speak.
 Bill immediately grasped my arm with both hands, looked me straight in the eye as usual, and said, “You know, it's not sex that's over rated, it's not having sex that's over rated.
 Or having sex with people who think sex is over rated.
 Mind blowing sex is invariably under rated by those who don't rate at sex at all.

 The more alive, energetic and complete a human being you are, the more you want to, and are able to share this with somebody who is hopefully the same.
 Lack of this or a boring and tragic mis-match, is the basis of most, if not all sexual frustration and otherwise.

 By the way, do you have anymore of those delicious grapes?”

-Colonel Neville: “Aah, hah!
+Colonel Neville: “Ah-hah!
 How do you know they were delicious, eh?”

 Clinton: “Er, Albert told me.
 Hey, Albert!
 Did you finally finish that scale model of your Carbon Credits Company Headquarters?
 It looked exciting, man”.

-I didn’t catch the rest as I gestured to Gore to stop with a wooden mallet and then I ran out the door and down the street screaming.
+I didn’t catch the rest as I gestured to Gore to stop, by using a wooden mallet on his head, and then I ran out the door and down the street screaming.

 It was a funny evening.
 Al did his impressions of the living and Clinton, with his smooth and highly polished charm, in fact it was surprisingly shiny, eventually brought the whole table to a climax.